-Meetings were held by remote connection which worked well and facilitated the easy attendance of all parties, including those from outside Moray.
-It is hoped that this facility will remain available to licence applicants.
+Meetings were held by a mixture of in person and remote connection which worked well and facilitated the easy attendance of all parties, including those from outside Moray.
+Going forward meetings are being offered on the same hybrid basis and so this facility will remain available to licence applicants.